Skip to Content

 Potato chips, plain, salted

 Some foods and drinks may have hidden potassium.
 Certain herbal or dietary supplements may also have it.
 Diet or protein drinks and diet bars often have this mineral.
-It is also in sports drinks, which are meant to replace potassium you lose during exercise.
+It is also in sports drinks.
+These are meant to replace potassium you lose during exercise.

 Food labels do not have to include the amount of potassium, but some do.
 Even if potassium is not listed, it may still be in that food.